 Department of Homeland Security (DHS)

 DHS is working on a "Business Planning Guide," which will be posted on the DHS home page and on Pandemicflu.gov as soon as it is completed.
-Also, for business-specific questions, the DHS has created an e-mailbox - DHSPandemic@dhs.gov.
+Also, for business-specific questions, the DHS has created an e-mailbox.